-- 1. AB 540 Nonresident NRST Exemption A Dependent or Independent Student who qualifies under the provisions of Cal Ed Code § 68130.5 is eligible for an NRST Exempt Classification.
-This provision was amended effective January 1, 2023 (SB1141), for terms beginning after January 1, 2023.
-Students who were previously ineligible for AB 540 and who may be eligible effective January 1, 2023 are required to submit a new petition for reclassification to their campus.
+- 1. AB 540 Nonresident NRST Exemption A Student who qualifies under the provisions of Cal Ed Code § 68130.5 is eligible for an NRST Exempt Classification.
 Refer to "AB540 Requirements" - 2.
 Former Member of the U.S. Armed Forces the Student is eligible for an NRST Exempt Classification when using Chapter 30/33/31/35 benefits.
 Please refer to the "Military Provisions" - 3.
 Federal HEOA and VACAA Please refer to the "Military Provisions" for a summary of federal benefits pursuant to the U.S. Veterans Access, Choice, and Accountability Act (VACAA) and the U.S. Higher Education Opportunity Act (HEOA).
-HEOA 20 U.S.C.
-1015d, Sec.
-135 amended 12/27/2021 defines qualifying federal service as a member of the US Armed Forces or a member of the Foreign Service, adopted by Regents Policy 3105 effective July 1, 2023.